marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 I've been meaning to listen to a lot more game OSTs and while a heap were added to Spotify, there are still some really niche ones I kick myself for not getting around to.

-The main thing that Plexamp offers me is the removal of friction between handling multiple applications (in this case, Plex and Spotify) since the one I use heaviest will always dominate my focus.
+The main thing that Plexamp offers me is the removal of friction between juggling multiple applications (in this case, Plex and Spotify) since the one I use heaviest will always dominate my focus.

-With this setup, I don't have to think because everything is in one place.
+With this setup, I don't have to worry about it because everything is in one place!

 Usually that feels like a red flag but I think the integration has been handled really elegantly here.
-It's basically just another provider for Plex with no more or less attention than every other provider.
-It just kinda worksTM.
+It's simply another provider for Plex with no more or less attention than every other provider.
+It just kinda works™.

 I will reiterate though that if you don't care about local content, just use Spotify.

-If you balk at the thought of paying for both Plex and Tidal, maybe this isn't for you.
-I don't think I've mentioned it yet but I've subscribed for Plex's annual plan so many years in a row that I just invested in a lifetime subscription.
+If you balk at the thought of paying for both Plex and Tidal, maybe this also isn't for you.
+Personally I've subscribed to [Plex Pass](https://www.plex.tv/plex-pass/) so many years in a row that I ended up just investing in a lifetime subscription.

-If you like tinkering with APIs or you want to consolidate your library in one place, while not being enough of a macochist to source your entire library as local files, then maybe you'll find something to really enjoy with this setup.
+However, you like tinkering with APIs or you want to consolidate your library in one place, while not being enough of a masochist to build 100% of your library through local files, then maybe you'll enjoy this setup as much as I have.

-Plexamp definitely feels like a labour of love and all of the little gags in the form of UI strings tucked in the app definitely promote that feeling.
+Plexamp definitely feels like a labour of love and all of the little UI string gag planted throughout the app promote that feeling.

 Perhaps the only question left now is whether I can bear to sully my library with [untaggable content](https://www.youtube.com/watch?v=kJunmC9YKQA).

 Enjoy!

+[^pulling]: It seems that these claims are starting to take effect.
+I didn't have any doubt but if I had to guess, I figure there's probably some process where Spotify waits out the calendar month in order to calculate compensation.
+It seems that Neil's entire catalogue has disappeared at the time of publishing.
+Prior to this, he pulled his catalogue [back in 2015](https://variety.com/2015/digital/news/two-weeks-later-neil-young-finally-removes-his-music-from-spotify-1201550338/) due to "my music [being] devalued by the worst quality in the history of broadcasting or any other form of distribution"

 [^subsidy]: On lower plans, they usually pay for half and you just pay the remainder.
-It shows as an addon to your mobile plan but it's a little more fiddly to setup than the higher data plan which just pays for the whole thing.
+It shows as an add-on to your mobile plan but it's a little more fiddly to setup than the higher data plan which just pays for the whole thing.
 If you use Spotify (as I did), it's easy to write off an upgrade to the highest plan as being the same plan + a Spotify sub which you'd have purchased anyway.

 [^cafe]: Funnily enough, the first time I heard a Spotify ad was actually at a cafe that was using Spotify's free version.
 I'm not entirely sure that's legal but damn, those ads really are annoying.